luetkemj/jsrlt/tutorial/part4.md

 export default cache;
 ```

 We just set up an object to store our cache and create some helper functions for basic CRUD operations.
 Our entitiesAtLocation cache will be an object with locId keys.
-LocIds are just a stringified combination of the location x and y properities (e.g, '0,1').
+LocIds are just a stringified combination of the location x and y properties (e.g, '0,1').
 The value at each key will be a [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of entity ids.
 A Set has some advantages over an array in this case.
 Specifically we have a get method for simple access of values and it's super fast.

 The purpose of this cache is to track what entities are in each location.
 So to start we should add entities to the cache when they get the `Position` component.
 Geotic provides some lifecycle methods that can help with this.
 In our components file at `./src/state/components.js` we can add entities to the cache when the Position component is attached to an entity!